The most humorous newspaper column in the known world.

 It also helps the shut-ins eat slower and feel like their getting more cause it don’t taste as good as

 I never knew bout the harmful long-term effects of butter on 80- year-olds.
-We sure are lucky to
+We sure are lucky to have

-Ginger Snap, the mule, will still be delivering the trays.
+Snap, the mule, will still be delivering the trays.
 If you’re new to the program, Ginger Snap needs

 a couple of days to remember your address.